 As was being black.

 I was born black, and I identify as a black woman.
-I have conversations in safe spaces (and some not so safe) with people who want to be allies but don’t know where to start, and I don’t feel the impostor syndrome I experience in the things in which I generally feel more competent.
+I have conversations in safe spaces (and some not so safe) with people who want to be allies but don’t know where to start.

 I am a Caribbean woman, and the only identity that was important was the one I'd held for myself.

-That’s what we’re focusing on for now, but the future is bright.
+That's what I'm focusing on for now, but the future is bright.